-A: I think health is the solution to the lack of dignity.
-When you restore a component of someone’s health – like surgically repairing a cleft condition, for example – you put them on the pathway to make choices about the life they want to live.
-People will still be materially poor, but the freedom of opportunity has been increased.
-Once the cleft condition has been cured, the patient is empowered to pursue their education, seek employment and engage with their communities, often for the first time.
-There’s no longer a reason for the patient to live in the shadows.
-There’s also no reason for us to stand aside as outsiders while others have to endure a life of humiliation that we could have helped prevent.
+When you restore a component of someone’s health – like surgically repairing a cleft condition – you put them on the pathway to make choices about the life they want to live.
+That person becomes empowered to pursue their education, seek employment and engage with their communities, often for the first time.

-We’ve seen firsthand how health – how a safe surgery that’s also timely and effective – can give patients a chance to be a truly engaged member of her or his community.
+We’ve seen firsthand how surgery can give patients a chance to be a truly engaged member of her or his community.

-This year, we followed up with Enok, a man from a rural Rwandan village who didn’t receive surgery until he was 25 years old.
-Before his surgery three years ago, he would cut through back alleys and gardens to avoid being tormented on his way home from work.
-Though he was fortunate to be employed as a baker, he worked in a way that was separate from his fellow workers – hidden away in the back of the bakery.
+Through our work in Rwanda, we've built a relationship with Enok, a man from a rural village who didn’t receive surgery until he was 25 years old.
+Before his surgery, he would cut through back alleys and gardens to avoid being tormented on his way home from work.
+Though he was employed as a baker, he worked in a way that was separate from his fellow workers – hidden away in the back of the bakery.
 You could read the anguish and defeat in the lines of his face – from being pushed aside to the margins of his community for all those years.

 We can talk about how many medical missions we conduct or how many surgeries we perform in any given year, but stories like Enok’s showcase the true human impact of our work.
 His community is undoubtedly a better place now that his dignity has been restored.